The best pizzas always start with a good Pizza Dough recipe!

 Seasonings

-The milk powder can also give the crust a beautiful browning effect that you will always loko for in your pizza recipe.
+The milk powder can also give the crust a beautiful browning effect that you will always look for in your pizza recipe.
 You will also need sugar and salt to further improve the quality of the dough.

 Olive oil

-Did you know that the olive oil can improve the flavor and texture of your pizza dough?
+Did you know that olive oil can improve the flavor and texture of your pizza dough?

 It will make the dough softer yet still crunchy and crisp when you cook it.
 You will also need it to grease the bowl.
 The oil helps prevent the dough from sticking to the bowl for proper leavening.

 Now that we have the ingredients sorted out, it’s time to move on to the fun part – making the pizza dough!